oils-for-unix/oils/doc/oil-help.md

 it's decoded as QSN.
 The line must have a closing single quote, and there can't be any non-whitespace characters after it.

-#### run
+#### try

 Re-enable errexit, and provide fine-grained control over exit codes.

-    if run myfunc {  # errexit is ON during 'myfunc' echo 'success'
+    if try myfunc {  # errexit is ON during 'myfunc' echo 'success'
     }

-    if run --allow-status-01 -- grep pat file.txt {
+    if try --allow-status-01 -- grep pat file.txt {
       echo 'pattern found'
     }

     # Assign status to a variable, and return 0
-    run --assign-status :st -- mycmd
+    try --assign :st -- mycmd
     case $st in
       2) echo 'usage error' ;;
       *) echo 'OK' ;;